KaiPereira/KaiNC-Mill-V1/journal/CNC Machine Journal - Started April 27th.md

 I knew this day would be a bit slow because I was starting to put some stuff on paper and making many revisions to my vision.

 The first thing I wanted to get down was some of the base frame calculations.
-I needed enough space for the moving gantry for the spindle to be able to get every part of the 40cm plate.
+I needed enough space for the fixed gantry for the spindle to be able to get every part of the 40cm plate.
 This means that I would need 20cm of space on each side of the plate, so I decided I could probably leave the ball screw at 40cm leave (which I feel like I'll regret late) and make the rails longer for support.
 If the ball screw attaches to the plate at the center, this should give it a full 20cm in each direction.

 I also knew that the spindle couldn't reach the farthest side of the plate because it's a big chonkier so I needed to have a little bit of space on the sides.
 I decided that about 5 - 10cm would suffice.